PranabZz/Rainchat/README.md

 To install Rainchat, follow these steps:

-    1. Clone the repository: git clone git@github.com:PranabZz/Rainchat.git
+    Clone the repository:
+        git clone git@github.com:PranabZz/Rainchat.git

-    2. Import the rainchat.sql file into your MySQL database using phpMyAdmin or any other MySQL client.
+    Import the rainchat.sql file into your MySQL database using phpMyAdmin or any other MySQL client.

-    3. Update the database configuration in the config.php file with your MySQL database details.
+    Update the database configuration in the config.php file with your MySQL database details.

-    4. Start the application by running the index.php file in your web server.
+    Start the application by running the index.php file in your web server or run php -S localhost:8000
+    in your terminal